 What is lacking to date, however, is a robust, integrated, customizable platform and associated well-tested “cookbook” approach that allow to combine and leverage the above-mentioned technologies, and enable triangulation of diverse data sources and technologies, and inject them with state-of-the-art artificial intelligence to provide real-time risk analysis and deep, actionable insights.

-What is more, the safety and security sector in the EU has been frantically developing technologies such as drones and smart fences, that is, providing security and safety techniques and solutions and platforms, from project to project, in a highly isolated and stovepiped manner that inhibits reuse over projects and inhibits interoperability.
+What is more, the safety and security sector in the EU has been frantically developing technologies such as drones and smart fences, that is, providing security and safety techniques and solutions and platforms, from project to project, in a highly isolated and stovepiped manner; this inhibits reuse over projects and thus interoperability as well as general solutions’ sustainability.
 In this way, such safety and security services are spiraling out of control, rather than becoming a true business opportunity with an easy-to-customize generic backbone based on common best practices.

 ….